-To most, November doesn’t exactly shout out ‘holiday time!’.
-However, this month doesn’t necessarily have to involve cold, rain and darkness.
-Many destinations in southern Europe and worldwide still offer a sanctuary away from the approaching winter, and as a bonus, popular holiday destinations are less crowded.
+To most, November doesn’t exactly shout ‘holiday time!’.
+However, this month can be prime time for visiting many destinations where the cold, rain and darkness are swapped for toastier temps, blue skies and a balmy breeze.
+All the destinations in this feature offer temps ranging between 15 and 25 degrees, providing a sanctuary away from the approaching winter, and as a bonus, they’re usually less crowded.

 November is an ideal month to visit places in the Southern Hemisphere.
-In Patagonia, summer has just started and peak season is still to come.
+In Patagonia, summer has just started, and peak season is still to come.
 This region, roughly the size of England, France and Germany combined, is shared between Argentina and Chile.
-The area is renowned for its beauty and offer tall mountain tops, vast steppes, stunning national parks and massive glaciers.
-Only sparsely populated, most of this land is still untouched, making it a haven for wild life.
-Puerto Madryn on the Argentinean East Coast is ideal for whale watching and is also the gateway to visit the largest penguin colony outside of Antarctica.
-A tour of Patagonia includes stops in Buenos Aires, Perito Moreno Glacier and Torres del Paine National Park (try Patagonia Explorer or Patagonia in Style) or you can choose to focus on Torres del Paine on the W-Trek in comfort.
+The area is renowned for its beauty and offers tall mountain tops, vast grasslands, stunning national parks and massive glaciers.
+Only sparsely populated, most of this land is still untouched, making it a haven for wildlife.